jmilkiewicz/OverheadCourse/signups/index.markdown

 | -----------        | ----------- |
 | 1:1         | 60 euro       |
 | 1:2         | 70 euro       |

-### Extras

-We are considering organizing a small tournament (possibly Americano-style) on Tuesday evenings.
-However, the feasibility of this tournament depends on the interest and willingness of the participants and availabilities of courts.

-To ensure that participants stay energized and focused, we will be providing a variety of (healthy) snacks.

 ## Registration
 Prices: